Vivienne Goonewardene: The Bolshevik–Leninist Party of India, Ceylon and Burma

-Quit India Movement & Party Split
+Quit India Movement and party split

 In December 1941, by which point, Vivienne's eldest child, Kumundini was just over a year old, Vivienne moved permanently to India.
 Her travel had not yet been restricted as she wasn't, at this time, on the colonial authorities' wanted list.
-On her way to India, she disguised herself as Mrs. Alan Mendis, and was accompanied by Mr Alan Mendis.
+On her way to India, she disguised herself as Mrs. Alan Mendis, and was accompanied by Alan Mendis.
 From Trincomalee, Vivienne, her daughter and helpers travelled to Madhurai by boat, where they were met by S. C. C. Anthony Pillai and taken to safe shelter.

 In India, Vivienne immersed herself in the Quit India Movement, a movement with the demand to end the British Rule of India.
 She remained uncaptured throughout the war years both in Ceylon and India.
 In 1943, Vivienne also sheltered Jeanne Hoban from the authorities when she was threatened with deportation for organising plantation workers unions.
 Following the Quit India Movement, hope was rife among the South-Asian socialist leaders.
 Leslie Goonewardene, under the pseudonym K. Tilak, wrote that the "young Bolshevik-Leninist Party ... now faces its first real chance for expansion ...
 The situation is changing and without doubt, of all of the parties and political groups in India, the BLPI is the one which is going to gain the most in this change."

 Albeit the help, with an infant to care for Goonewardene's political involvement was significantly lessened.
 While in India, she and Leslie took on the identity of a Goanese family.
 Mr. and Mrs. Pinto.
 Vivienne also taught herself Hindi.

-Initial Party Split.
+Initial party split.

 During the war there was a split in the movement.
 N. M. Perera and Philip Gunawardena opposed a merger into the BLPI and formed the 'Workers' Opposition'.
 After the war, they reconstructed LSSP as an independent party.
 Members of the other section, formed out of the exiled BLPI nucleus, effectively maintained a separate party, the Bolshevik Samasamaja Party (BSP).
 The latter group functioned as the Ceylon section of BLPI and was led by Colvin R de Silva, Leslie Goonawardene and Edmund Samarakkoddy.

 The relation between the two groups was often antagonistic.
 The BSP accused the LSSP of 'organisational Menshevism'.
 The LSSP accused the BSP of being introvert doctrinaires.
 LSSP wanted to build a mass-based party, whereas the BSP concentrated on building a cadre-based (revolutionary) party.
 On 25 October 1945 fist-fights broke out at between the two groups at a meeting of the BSP.